Everyday vs. Every Day: How to Use them Correctly?

 • I like her common-sense approach to everyday problems.

-Every Day Definition and Examples
+Every Day: Definition and Usage

-• Every day is an adverbial phrase.
+• Every day (two words) is an adverbial phrase.

-Every day Examples:
+Every day examples:

 • I feel drowsy after lunch every day.